Skip to main menu Skip to content Skip to footer

 How was the Youth Mental Health Academy started?

-The Child Mind Institute is the leading independent nonprofit in children’s mental health.
-They have convened a team of experts to design and implement Youth Mental Health Academy activities.
+The Child Mind Institute is the nation’s leading independent nonprofit in children’s mental health.
+We have assembled a team of experts to design and implement Youth Mental Health Academy activities that build skills, spark passion, and support students on a path to impactful careers.

 Questions?